10 Recruitment Mistakes

 Mistake 7: Waiting for the Perfect Candidate

 Recruiters call perfect candidates "purple squirrels," because they are so rare!
 Instead of waiting for someone who fits the role exactly, it's usually best to hire someone who meets most of your key requirements, who fits your corporate culture, and who has good soft skills.
-He can pick up job-specific skills once he's in place.
+They can pick up job-specific skills once they're in place.

 Mistake 8: Rushing the Hire